 | SEO | — | ✓ |

-Choose Business Class if you prioritize Auth and Subscription.
-Choose Next Starter AI if Payments and Auth are more important to your project.
+Choose Business Class if you prioritize Auth and Blog.
+Choose Next Starter AI if AI and Auth are more important to your project.

-Business Class costs $169 and includes 7 features.
+Business Class costs $169 and includes 4 features.
 Next Starter AI costs $169 and includes 6 features.
-Business Class uniquely offers Subscription, Deployment, Blog.
-Next Starter AI uniquely offers SEO, Database, AI.
+Business Class uniquely offers Blog, Deployment.
+Next Starter AI uniquely offers AI, Database, Email.

 Business Class and Next Starter AI are the same price at $169.

 Yes, both share Tailwind in common.
-Business Class uses Ruby on Rails exclusively, while Next Starter AI uses NextJS, Supabase exclusively.
+Business Class uses Ruby on Rails, Stripe, Paddle exclusively, while Next Starter AI uses NextJS, Supabase exclusively.

-Choose Business Class if you need Auth and Subscription and prefer its tech stack.
-Choose Next Starter AI if Payments and Auth are higher priorities.
+Choose Business Class if you need Auth and Blog and prefer its tech stack.
+Choose Next Starter AI if AI and Auth are higher priorities.
 If price is the deciding factor, Next Starter AI is $the same price.